 Sources: ABS, Retail Trade, Australia; RBA, Statistical Tables, C1, C2, C4 and C6.
-Latest data are for March: May data for online retail sales will be published on 5th July and for the payments system on 7th July.
+Latest data are for March: May data for online retail sales will be published on 5th July and April data for the payments system on 7th June.